ChristopherTsh/CDV01_Career_Goals_Reflection_CHRTSH528_BLC2401_GroupA__Christopher-TshomaCDV01-main/README.md

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+        -  My ultimate goal is to launch a successful app in the market—one that I’ve meticulously crafted from the ground up.
+Beyond that, I aspire to establish and lead my own tech company.
+These aspirations align seamlessly with my deep-rooted interests in technology, innovation, and entrepreneurship.
     - Describe how these align with your interests and skills.
+         - Learning to code provides me with a strategic advantage in achieving my long- term goal.
+My passion lies in creating solutions from scratch, and this aligns perfectly with my interest in technology.
+By honing my coding skills, I can transform ideas into tangible applications, laying the groundwork for future success.

 ### Part 4: Action Plan